amuhebwa/messenger-bot-tutorial/README.md

     npm install express request body-parser --save
     ```

-6. Create an index.js file in the folder and copy this code into it.
-We will start by creating a basic Node.js server app and later add the code to authenticate the Facebook Messenger Bot.
+6. Create an index.js file in the folder and copy the following code into it.
+For this step, you will start by creating a basic Node.js server app.
+Later we will add the code to authenticate the Facebook Messenger Bot.

     ```javascript
     'use strict'